sarahmfrost/manumorph/README.md

 - Interpretive(?) - Create a webapp/tutorial (à la Tensorflow for Poets) to teach neural networks - make it fun/easy to combine photos and paintings
 - Computational - port from Torch into Tensorflow
-- Media - So many manu-mental images
+- Media - manu-mental images

+# What do you expect will be the main creative and technical challenges?

+- Technical: We've never used Torch, complicated loss function
+- Creative - we don't have enough images of Manu

+# How will you divvy up the responsibilities?

+-